Naman2399/Segmentation/README.md

 ## Training the Models

-You can train the models using the shallow network, my_FCN, using the following command:

-<code> python -m seg_code.train -m my_fcn </code>

 To train the reference UNet, the code is:

 <code> python -m seg_code.train -m unet </code>

-To train the DeepLab (with pretrained ResNet-101), the code is:

-<code> python -m seg_code.train -m deeplab </code>

 --------------------------------------------------------------------------------------------------------